 Another slightly outdated pipe material, copper was used widely in the past due to its combination of resilience and rust resistance, but has since fallen out of fashion because of its comparative costliness.

-Copper piping also has the unfortunate habit of bursting if it freezes – something that doesn’t affect iron or plastic versions – meaning it has to be well insulated if used in cold climates.
+Copper piping also has the unfortunate habit of bursting if it freezes – something that doesn’t affect iron or plastic versions – meaning copper waste pipe has to be well insulated if used in cold climates.

 However, with a long and proven track record, copper still represents a workable material for pipework, and possibly the safest too – it has far greater resistance to fire and can withstand greater pressure than plastic or cast iron pipes.